Line B (Buenos Aires Underground): Rolling stock

 In 1995, the replacement of the existing fleet began and in 1996 128 second-hand Japanese Tokyo Metro (formerly Eidan Subway) 300/400/500/900 rail cars were purchased that were in excellent condition.

 In 2009, it was announced that the Madrid Metro has sold its oldest wide-profile trains to Buenos Aires.
-The 5000 series trains, which were in operation in Madrid since 1974, entered service in 2011 to replace some of the Eidan 300/400/500/900 sets that were utilized on line B starting in 1996.
+The CAF 5000 series trains, which were in operation in Madrid since 1974, entered service in 2013 to replace some of the Eidan 300/400/500/900 sets that were utilized on line B starting in 1996.
+In operation, the 5000 series sets proved problematic, particularly with electrical issues, and were temporarily removed from service in late 2016 in response to brake-related safety concerns.
+Although slowly reinstated starting in 2017, the 5000 series sets were permanently withdrawn less than a year later, following the discovery of asbestos in some cars' electrical components.

 In July 2013, Madrid Metro sold 73 of its 6000 series cars (which entered service in Madrid in 1998) to Buenos Aires for €32.6 million in exchange for the retirement of the rest of the Japanese-built trains.
 The purchase of the CAF 6000 rolling stock was met with major criticism due to the need for large and expensive alterations to accommodate the new rolling stock that was poorly adapted for Line B.